Liverpool University Air Squadron: Bursaries

 Bursaries are available for most branches and can be applied for before joining (conferring automatic UAS membership) or after joining a UAS.
 The current system gives a successful candidate £6,000 over the course of their degree.

 The application process consists of an informal chat with UAS staff or an interview at a career office, for UAS members and non-members respectively.
 If successful an invitation for selection at the OASC may follow.
 Successful applicants will be expected to be an example on their squadron and must join the RAF on completion of their degrees, or return all bursary monies.

 Staff Structure

 The Commanding Officer (OC LUAS) has overall responsibility, supported by the Adjutant who oversees administrative tasks and is supported by office staff at the squadron's headquarters.

-The student body has a Senior Student, usually an Acting Pilot Officer (APO) who essentially heads up the student body, and aside from the extra commitment organising activities, he or she acts as a liaison to the permanent staff.
-The Senior Student is supported APOs, who oversee the students participation at the airfield and on other aspects respectively.
+The student body has a Senior Student, usually an Acting Pilot Officer (APO), who organises activities and acts as a liaison to the permanent staff.
+The Senior Student is supported by APOs, who oversee the students participation.

-They are assisted by an executive committee which is chosen from the student body each year.
-Positions include Adventurous Training Executive, Sports Executive, Charity and PR (Public Relations) Executive, Force Development Executive and Entertainments Executive.
+They are assisted by an executive committee, chosen from the student body each year.

-There is a Mess Secretary who records the minutes of Executive Committee meetings and oversees the Mess Committee (below).
+There is a Mess Secretary who records the minutes of Executive Committee meetings and oversees the Mess Committee, which is also elected each year.

-A Mess Committee is also elected each year, the above roles serve the function of allowing LUAS to efficiently organise and de-conflict events and activities in a coherent manner.